Head spinning from all the options in your local Starbucks? Well, we have bad news because there's now 3 different types of espresso to choose from.

 In this guide we'll answer those questions and give you the full breakdown of Starbucks blonde espresso vs regular espresso so you can decide whether it's worth switching next time you order.

 The blonde espresso has a higher caffeine content than the standard espresso.
 There’s 85mg per shot in the blonde espresso and 75mg per shot in regular espresso.
+That also goes for Starbucks espresso roasts.

 Does the 10mg more caffeine in a blonde espresso make much of a difference?
 Well, in a shot, no. But if you compare it to brewed coffee then you can really see the difference in caffeine levels.